KouroshSimpkins/GraduateProject/GenerativeSystems/fingerprintGenerator/README.md

 # The Fingerprint Generator

-This fingerprint generator is based on a piece of work created by William Westwood, called "Do You Exist".
+This fingerprint generator is based on a piece of work created by William Westwood, called [Do You Exist](https://github.com/iwouldntbother/DoYouExist).
 I've had to reverse engineer the tensorflow requirements, as there have been some major changes, although it preserves his original GAN work.
 I've simply packaged the generator in a docker container so that it can be run separately from the rest of the systems on an older version of Python.